tldr-pages/tldr/pages/common/neofetch.md

 `neofetch --{{opt1}} {{value}} --{{opt2}} {{value}}`

-- Disable an info line from appearing in the output:
+- Enable/disable an info line from appearing in the output:
 > NOTE: 'infoname' is the function name from the 'print_info()' function inside the config file.

 `neofetch --{{enable|disable}} {{infoname}}`